Infectious Disease · Mycobacterial Infections

 Clinical Manifestations

-Patients present with fever, weight loss, and night sweats.
-Hemoptysis is a late, concerning sign.
-Physical exam may reveal amphoric breath sounds or post-tussive apical rales.
+Classic presentation includes fever, weight loss, and night sweats.
+Hemoptysis indicates advanced cavitary disease.
+Physical exam may reveal amphoric breath sounds over cavities.

 Diagnosis